 Extreme long shot • Mad Max: Fury Road

-Of all the different types of camera shots in film, consider using the extreme wide shot when you need to emphasize the location and the relationship of the characters within it.
+Of all the different types of camera shots in film, consider using the extreme wide angle shot.
+This is great for when you need to emphasize the location and the relationship of the characters within it.

 Here's an example of the wide shot size: